iamyuanchung/Autoregressive-Predictive-Coding/README.md

 ## Autoregressive Predictive Coding
-This repository contains the official implementation (in PyTorch) of the Autoregressive Predictive Coding (APC) model proposed in [An Unsupervised Autoregressive Model for Speech Representation Learning](https://arxiv.org/abs/1904.03240).
+This repository contains the official implementation (in PyTorch) of Autoregressive Predictive Coding (APC) proposed in [An Unsupervised Autoregressive Model for Speech Representation Learning](https://arxiv.org/abs/1904.03240).

 APC is a speech feature extractor trained on a large amount of unlabeled data.
 With an unsupervised, autoregressive training objective, representations learned by APC not only capture general acoustic characteristics such as speaker and phone information from the speech signals, but are also highly accessible to downstream models--our experimental results on phone classification show that a linear classifier taking the APC representations as the input features significantly outperforms a multi-layer percepron using the surface features.

-=== 10/29/2019 update ===
-Our new paper entitled [Generative Pre-Training for Speech with Autoregressive Predictive Coding](https://arxiv.org/abs/1910.12607) is now online.
-In this work we study the transferability of APC representations to a wide range of downstream speech tasks, including speech recognition, speech translation, and speaker identification.
-We also compare the effectiveness of RNN and Transformer as the backbone architecture for training APC.
-Code will be added to this repository upon acceptance.

 ## Dependencies
 * Python 3.5